fupdec/mediaChips/README.md

 - Dark theme
 - Statistics about tags, websites (later video statistics will be added)
 - Hover card label preview
+- Checking for updates on start
 - Optimized for one-handed use :)

 #### Videos
+- Playlists (New!)
+- Video preview with image grid 3x3 (New!)
 - Adding performers, tags, websites, rating, favorite, bookmark
 - Sorting and filtering by performers, tags, websites, filesize, quality, folder, path etc.
 - Save filters and sorting to a preset that can be loaded at any time or set as default